 John W. from Dublin, OH

-Hurricane Motorsports 427 Roadster Cobra replica
+Hurricane Motorsports 427 Roadster Cobra Replica

 Dale T. from Prescott, AZ

-Factory Five Racing Mark IV 25th Anniversary Roadster was sold by Dale T. without his seeing it in person.
+Factory Five Racing Mark IV 25th Anniversary Roadster was sold by Dale T.

 Anthony “Tony” M. from New Castle, PA

-Factory Five Racing MK IV Roadster Cobra Replica
+Factory Five Racing MK IV Roadster

 Larry K. from London, OH